-To all of my American friends, I would like to wish you all a Happy Fourth of July.
+To all of my American friends, I wish you all a Happy Fourth of July.

-After you’ve had a chance to enjoy and celebrate Independence Day, give the 2 exercises below a go.
+After you’ve had a chance to enjoy and celebrate Independence Day, give the two exercises below a go.

 In this post, Andrew Raposo will take you through two different core training exercises to help you get the ab results you want faster.
+The first exercise requires no equipment, but for the second exercise, you will need fitness sliders, towels, and a slippery floor (like hardwood or laminate).
 These exercises can be done on their own as a short workout, or you can do them as a “finisher” at the end of your workout to completely fatigue the abs.
-The first exercise requires no equipment, but for the second exercise you will need either fitness sliders or towels and a slippery floor (like hardwood or laminate).

 Rick Kaselj, MS

-Today, I am going to show you two core training exercises that when combined together will speed up your core training results.
+Today, I will show you two core training exercises that, when combined, will speed up your core training results.

 2 Must Do Core Exercises